 Mortgage interest is not deductible.

-Zambian taxes paid are not deductible.
+Zambian taxes paid are not deductible against employment income.
 See the Foreign tax relief and tax treaties section for a description of the treatment of foreign taxes.

 There is no standard deduction.

 There are no personal allowances.
-However, as set out in the rate table (see the Taxes on personal income section), the first ZMW 39,600 of taxable income (excluding taxable lump sum payments from approved pension funds, gratuities, and compensation for loss of office) is subject to income tax at 0%.
+However, as set out in the rate table, the first ZMW 54,000 of taxable income (excluding taxable lump sum payments from approved pension funds, gratuities, and compensation for loss of office) is subject to income tax at 0%.

 Business expenses are generally deductible, provided that they are not capital and they are incurred wholly and exclusively for the purposes of the business.

-Losses can be carried forward for set-off against profits of the same source.
+Trading losses can be carried forward for set-off against profits of the same source.
 Normally, losses are available to carry forward for a period of five years after the charge year in which the loss was incurred.
-In the case of a person carrying on a mining operation or hydro, solar, wind, and thermo power generation, the loss carryforward period is ten years.
+In the case of a person carrying on a mining operation or hydro, solar, wind, and thermal power generation, the loss carryforward period is ten years.

 There is no ability to carry back losses.